 All Your Eggs in One Basket

-If your entire household is working for a family business, the risks are financial as well as emotional.
+If your entire household is working for family business, the risks are financial as well as emotional.
 If the company goes through a rough patch, you won’t have a backup to see you through.

 Family Business Solutions